The Elasticity of Quantitative Investment

+In this paper, I quantify the elasticity of statistical arbitrage strategies using portfolio choice methods from the academic literature.
+Statistical arbitrageurs are defined here as investors who aim to maximize expected return per unit of volatility, possibly with or without hedging out systematic risk.
+In this study, I examine a broad array of such strategies, and the results indicate that these specific methods consistently result in inelastic demand.
+I consider thirteen different statistical portfolio choice models from the literature \citep[e.g.,][]{ff3, brandt, kelly, shrinking} and calculate not only the portfolio weights from these models, but also how these models react to changing prices.

+The elasticity of demand matters economically.
+To illustrate, consider a simple case where a stock is priced efficiently based on its fundamentals.
+If an inflow equal to 10\% of shares outstanding occurs for non-fundamental reasons, the extent of overpricing depends critically on the demand elasticity.
+Calibrations of classic models result in high elasticities, e.g., 6,000 in \cite{petajisto} and the cited 5,000 in \cite{GK}.
+I provide a calibration of classic model elasticity and find a value-weighted average demand elasticity of about 900.
+With a demand elasticity of 900, the stock would be overpriced by only 0.01\% ($\approx (1 / 900) \times 10\%$) due to this inflow.
+However, if the elasticity is in the range of 0.3 and 1.6, which is the approximate literature range as surveyed by \cite{GK}, the stock could be overpriced by anywhere from 6\% ($\approx (1 / 1.6) \times 10\%$) to 33\% ($\approx (1 / 0.3) \times 10\%$).
+This example highlights the economic significance of elasticity: smaller elasticities lead to larger price distortions from trading flows.

-There are two lenses with which to view linear factor models that price the cross-section\footnote{I use the typical definition of a factor model that prices the cross-section: all test assets have zero alpha relative to this model.} and their corresponding linear SDFs:\footnote{Certainly an arbitrary SDF does not necessarily deliver a linear factor model.
-However, a linear factor model that prices the cross sectional corresponds to a linear SDF \citep{interpreting}.} (1) models that describe the cross-section of returns or (2) investment advice for mean-variance investors.\footnote{A factor model only prices the cross section if and only if it delivers the highest possible Sharpe ratio.
-See the ``agnostic interpretation" of factor models in \cite{famaprize} that comes from the logic in \cite{hubermankandel}.} The first lens is typically used in academic papers, but certainly the second lens is well-known and understood (e.g., \cite{pastorjmp}; \cite{interpreting}; \cite{brandt}; \cite{demiguel}).
+The extensive array of factor models in the academic literature---including those based on modern machine learning---provides a large set of statistical arbitrageur demand functions with measurable elasticities.
+While standard factor models that price the cross-section\footnote{I use the typical definition of a factor model that prices the cross-section: all test assets have zero alpha relative to this model.} are usually viewed through the lens of describing returns across assets, they can also be seen from a second perspective: as investment advice for Sharpe-maximizing investors (i.e., mean-variance investors).\footnote{A factor model prices the cross-section if and only if it delivers the highest possible Sharpe ratio.
+See the "agnostic interpretation" of factor models in \cite{famaprize}, based on the logic in \cite{hubermankandel}.} Although the first perspective is more common in academic papers, the second is well-established.
+A rich literature explores factor models through this portfolio optimization lens.
+For example, \cite{pastorjmp}, \cite{brandt}, and \cite{demiguel} study methods for computing optimal factor weights from a portfolio choice perspective.
+More recently, machine learning-based factor models have been developed to create statistical arbitrage strategies designed to maximize the Sharpe ratio out-of-sample using a wide range of input variables \citep[e.g.,][]{gu, forest}.
+In this paper, I measure the price elasticity of many of these statistical arbitrageur demand functions.